devme4f/ctf-writeup/knightctf/web/find-pass-code-2/README.md

 #  Knight - Find Pass Code - 2

-View the source-code, we found a comment:
+Viewing the source-code, we found a comment:
 ```
 Hi Serafin, I think you already know how you can view the source code :P
 ```